 • Living in emergency or transitional shelters, or are abandoned in hospitals;

-• Living in a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;
+• Living in a public or private place not designed for or ordinarily used as regular sleeping accommodation for human beings;

 • Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and